 How do I map access control methods to business risk and the needs of my users?

 Can I centrally manage, control and administer all my users and endpoints?

-Who controls my authentication data?
+Who controls my user data?

 How can I incorporate additional security layers to help me further fortify against threats?